learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-2-project-v2-3/main/halfway-there.gif)

-All that remains in Phase 2 is to put our newfound data science skills to use with a large project!
+All that remains in Phase 2 is to put your newfound data science skills to use with a large project!

 In this project description, we will cover: